-- You may enter as many categories as are relevant, however each entry must be tailored to meet the category criteria
+- You may enter up to 3 categories that are relevant, however each entry must be tailored to meet the category criteria.

 - The entering party does not have to be resident in the ROI but the projects that support their entry must have taken place in Ireland

 - Your organisation can enter up to 3 Award categories per year.

 You will need the following to complete your entry:

 Your 5 A4 page PDF entry document.